A Brief History Of The Transylvanian Saxon Dialect

 The picturesque Transylvanian Saxon village of Meschen (Romanian: Moșna) from Kreis Hermannstadt (Sibiu County), southern Transylvania.
 Image source: www.reversehomesickness.com

 All these four German dialects originated in Rhineland, Lorraine, and Saarland.
 Because of its isolation from the rest of the German dialects, the Transylvanian Saxon dialect is one of the most archaic dialects of the German language, with a long standing history at the crossroads of Central, Eastern, and Southeastern Europe.
-Developing itself isolated from the other German-speaking areas since the round of the 12th century, the dialect preserves many archaic linguistic features of the German language as it was spoken during the High Middle Ages (i.e. Mittelhochdeutsch).
+Developing itself isolated from the other German-speaking areas since the middle part of the 12th century, the dialect preserves many archaic linguistic features of the German language as it was spoken during the High Middle Ages (i.e., Mittelhochdeutsch).

 A detailed map of the German dialects and their geographic distribution in Central and Eastern Europe.
 Transylvanian Saxon is coloured in green and partly depicted in southern Transylvania to the south-east of the map.
 The other German dialect in Romania, depicted in the south-western part of the country (i.e. in Banat) is Banat Swabian which is different from the Swabian dialect spoken in south-western Germany.
 Image source: Wikimedia Commons